New Zealand men's national football team: Success for Spain '82

-According to Te Ara: The Encyclopedia of New Zealand, up until the 1980s "the high visibility of British migrants in the All Whites, as well as in the game's administration and domestic club scene, attracted negative comments".
-The All Whites qualified for the 1982 FIFA World Cup, losing all three of its games by multiple goals.
-Of the 22-man squad, 11 members were born in the United Kingdom, including seven in England alone.
+Up until the 1980s, the All Whites received criticism for having a high number of British players.
+Of the 22-man squad in their 1982 World Cup campaign, 11 members were born in the United Kingdom.
 This included the captain Steve Sumner and striker Steve Wooddin, who had both played club football in England before immigrating.
-However, over the following decades the composition of the national squad changed and "the face of football became increasingly Kiwi".
+They lost all three games conceding 12 goals and scoring just 2.
+Over the following decades the composition of the national squad changed and "the face of football became increasingly Kiwi".